leon-matthews/WDDX/README.txt

 This module is by no means a full WDDX implementation.
 The format is practically dead -- at the time of writing the WDDX specification websites were off-line.
-(Indeed, my motivation for writing the module was to retire a legacy data-storage engine.)
+(Indeed, I wrote this module to help retire a legacy data-storage engine written back when WDDX looked like a promising interchange format.)

 Below are the key deficiencies.
 I'm not planning on rectifying any of these myself, they are documented here in case anybody else wants to take the module